 The Barossa Valley, South Australia

-Located approximately an hour’s drive north of Adelaide, the Barossa is renowned for its full-bodied Shiraz as well as Chardonnay, Eden Valley Riesling and Cabernet Sauvignon.
+Located approximately an hour’s drive north of Adelaide, the Barossa is likely the most famous wine region of Australia.
+It’s renowned for its full-bodied Shiraz as well as Chardonnay, Eden Valley Riesling and Cabernet Sauvignon.
 With more than 150 wineries and 80 cellar doors, there are plenty of varieties to sample.

-As well as its wineries, the valley is also famous for its seasonal artisanal produce.
+In addition to its wineries, the valley is also famous for its seasonal artisanal produce.
 Along the butcher, baker, winemaker trail you’ll find freshly baked bread, handmade sausages, gourmet cheeses, and of course, wine!
-All the essentials for an Autumn picnic.
+All the essentials for a picnic.
+The best time to visit the Barossa Valley is from March to May, during the autumn season.

 Seppeltsfield Winery can give you the best of both worlds, hosting the comedy event Grapes of Mirth each year.
-Grapes of Mirth does the rounds at many different food and wine festivals – check out their website for details!
+Grapes of Mirth does the rounds at many different food and wine festivals – so explore one near you!

 Margaret River, Western Australia

-Margaret River is a small town of Perth in Western Australia.
+If you are looking for Western Australia wine regions, Margaret River is a small town 3 hours south of Perth.
 In only 50 years, the region has built a reputation as one of the foremost provinces for fine wine with approximately 215 boutique wine producers.
 The region produces arguably Australia’s best white varieties, including Riesling, Sauvignon blanc, Sémillon and Chardonnay.

 The area south of Perth has a unique climate in Australia, featuring unusually high rainfall and very even temperatures year-round.
-This means that although they produce only 3% of Australia’s grapes, they contribute 20% of the premium wine market.
-In short, if you are serious about good wine, you will want to visit Margaret River!
+Although they produce only 3% of Australia’s grapes, they contribute 20% of the premium wine market.
+If you are serious about good wine, you will want to visit Margaret River!
 The region also produces truffles, making it a foodie paradise.
-If, like us, you love truffles and wine, try visiting Truffle Hill!
+If you can’t deny some truffles and wine, try visiting Truffle Hill!
 Their restaurant features indulgent truffle inspired food, local wines and seasonal produce.

 Coonawarra, South Australia